top of page

 Inefficient screening costs time, money & talent.

-Each wrong hire loses thousands of dollars and countless recruiter hoursYet, traditional resumes are still being used to screen out 90% of candidates...
+Every wrong hire loses thousands of dollars and countless recruiter hoursYet, traditional resumes are still being used to screen out 90% of candidates...

 OPPORTUNITY